FREQUENTLY ASKED QUESTIONS

-No. The Cancer Council 7 Bridges Walk is purely a walking event and does not accommodate any running.
-There are no road closures for this event so everyone is to abide by normal pedestrian road rules.
+No. Cancer Council's 7 Bridges Walk is purely a walking event and does not accommodate any running.
+There are no major road closures for this event so everyone is to abide by normal pedestrian road rules.
 With everyone on footpaths abiding by the road rules and potentially a lot of people walking the course, trying to run through the crowd and across roads is going to be dangerous to you, other participants and the general public.

 Am I permitted to ride my bike, skateboard or rollerblades etc in this event?

 No. This is a community event celebrating walking and supporting Cancer Council.
-There is plenty of time to comfortably complete the course so there is no need to be riding a bike, skateboard or rollerblades etc. Due to the hazardous and dangerous nature of bikes, skateboards, rollerblades and any other moving equipment, people with any of the above will not be considered as participants in the 7 Bridges Walk.
+There is plenty of time to comfortably complete the course so there is no need to be riding a bike, skateboard or rollerblades etc. Due to the hazardous and dangerous nature of bikes, skateboards, rollerblades and any other moving equipment, people with any of the above will not be considered as participants in 7 Bridges Walk.